-The importance of mobile app testing is no longer a subject for discussion as more and more businesses now understand their commercial success equals the quality of their software.
-Living in the era of new mobile apps appearing almost every day, consumers get used to experimenting with new products and easily move on from companies failing to invest in proper quality of their software.
+Mobile app testing’s importance is no longer a subject for discussion as more and more businesses now understand their commercial success equals the quality of their software.
+Living in the era of new mobile apps appearing almost every day, consumers get used to experimenting with new products and easily move on from companies failing to invest in the proper quality of their software.
 With customer demands hitting all-time highs, forward-looking developers, testers, designers, and tech business owners search for options to upgrade their manual software testing kits and try out new tools that help cut down the tedious and time-consuming routine.

 As a full-cycle software testing company, QAwerk knows what it takes to test an Android app thoroughly.
 Being part of the Kyiv tech ecosystem, we wanted to contribute to the IT community and make the lives of manual QA engineers, UI/UX designers, and Android developers much easier.
 We are proud to announce that QAwerk released its first product – Bug Hunter – a manual Android app testing tool with an optimal number of features, intuitive design, and fast onboarding.

-In this article, we will talk about the challenges most QA engineers encounter while testing Android apps, how Bug Hunter solves these issues, and what features make Bug Hunter stand out from the crowd of similar apps.
+In this article, we will talk about the challenges most QA engineers encounter while Android app testing, how Bug Hunter solves these issues, and what features make Bug Hunter stand out from the crowd of similar apps.

 Why Android app testing may be tough